 By allowing regular time for these important goals, you not only make progress toward accomplishing your task, but you also increase your confidence along the way.
 It’s a win-win!

-Following a daily routine provides stability:
+A daily routine provides stability:

-When we take time to establish a daily routine in our lives, we create a feeling of structure and predictability.
+When we take the time to establish a daily routine in our lives, we create a feeling of structure and predictability.
 We know what we need to accomplish each day, and we’ve discovered the most efficient way to get it all done.
 This stability provides a sense of comfort, so when we’re thrown a curveball, we take it in stride.
-We can fall into our rhythm, and quickly find that balance once again.
+We can fall into our rhythm and quickly find that balance once again.

 I’m willing to bet that you already have several routines firmly engrained in your daily schedule.
 I’d also guess that you have a handful of habits that you’d like to incorporate more often.

 For week one of our daily routine challenge, I ask that you reflect on both sides of this coin.
 Using the FREE worksheet below, take some time to reflect on your routine.
-Think about where you excel, where you would like to improve, and write it all down.
+Think about where you excel, where you would like to improve, and then write it all down.

-You will use these reflections as reference next week when we examine how to build on your strengths, and start incorporating your new goals into your daily routine.
+You will use these reflections as a reference next week when we examine how to build on your strengths, and start incorporating your new goals into your daily routine.